-Walking connections linking and connecting into the national park areas and areas of creek corridors
+Walking connections linking and connecting into the National Park areas and areas of creek corridors.

-Reduce distance and travel time between neighbourhoods and the unique natural assets of National Park
+Reduce distance and travel time between neighbourhoods and the unique natural assets of the National Park.

-Collaboration with National Parks Authority and securing right of access through adjoining development through DCP process
+Collaboration with the NSW National Parks and Wildlife Service and securing right of access through adjoining development through the DCP process.